Facts About Cooling Towers You Didn’t Know

 The global cooling towers market is estimated to reach US$ 3,557 million by 2021.
 This market growth rate of 5.3% between 2022-2032.

-Cooling towers come in a variety of shapes and sizes, but all use the same basic operating principle: they transfer heat from hot water to air by means of evaporation.
+Cooling towers come in a variety of shapes and sizes, but all use the same basic operating principle: they transfer heat from hot water to air using evaporation.
 Heat is removed from the circulating water by evaporating a small portion of it inside the cooling tower.
 The remaining water is cooled and returned to its respective system.
 Because no energy source is required to drive this type of cooling process, it is very efficient.

 Facts About Cooling Towers You Didn’t Know

-1. Cooling towers are not actually used to cool buildings or other structures.
+1. Cooling towers are not used to cool buildings or other structures.
 Instead, they are used to cool water that is used in industrial processes or for power generation.

 2. The vast majority of cooling towers are located in the United States, with more than 50,000 in operation.